LLM+KG@VLDB'24 Workshop Summary: Keynotes

 \subsection{Industry-level KG Platforms for Large-scale, Diverse, and Dynamic Scenarios}

-In the second keynote talk on industry-level knowledge graph platforms, Haofen Wang from Tongji University, China stated that traditional knowledge semantic frameworks such as RDF/OWL and labeled property graph (LPG) have major limitations in knowledge modeling and management and are often inadequate in modern business scenarios.
-Prof. Wang provided examples of the Ant Group knowledge graph applications in the finance sectors.
-First, the data sources for KGs have grown tremendously from text to heterogeneous enterprise data, e.g., semi-structured/ unstructured user-generated/ professionally-generated contents, structured profiles from business operations, transactions, logs, and domain-specific business expert knowledge, requiring to implement knowledge hierarchies and lightweight alignments of diverse sources through programmable methods.
-Second, knowledge representations emerged from binary static structures to multi-dimensional dynamic associations in temporal and spatial dimensions, therefore deep collaborative information from multiple aspects of entities, events, concepts, contexts, etc. are required for real-world applications such as merchant management and risk control.
+In the second keynote talk on industry-level knowledge graph platforms, Haofen Wang from Tongji University stated that traditional knowledge semantic frameworks such as RDF/OWL and labeled property graph (LPG) have major limitations in knowledge modeling and management and are often inadequate in modern business scenarios.
+Prof. Wang provided examples of the Ant Group KG applications in the finance sectors.
+First, the data sources for KGs have grown tremendously from text to heterogeneous enterprise data, e.g., semi-structured/ unstructured user-generated/ professionally generated contents, structured profiles from business operations, transactions, and logs, requiring to implement knowledge hierarchies and lightweight alignments of diverse sources through programmable methods.
+Second, knowledge representations have emerged from binary static structures to multi-dimensional dynamic associations in temporal and spatial dimensions, therefore deep collaborative information from multiple aspects of entities, events, concepts, contexts, etc. are required for real-world applications such as merchant management and risk control.
 In summary, the development of the KG technology does not match the expectations of the new paradigm of an industry-scale, unified, automated knowledge modeling framework for the entire life cycles of businesses, with the ability to evolve and support continuous business iterations.